|

 Working with Change & Transition

-Learning to grow with change is a challenging skill.
+to grow with change is a challenging skill.
+This active participation

-for Coping with Change," "Vocabulary for Workplace Changes
+with Change," "Vocabulary for Workplace Changes and Transitions,"

-and Transitions," and "Separation Anxiety & Work Place
+and "Separation Anxiety & Work Place Lessons."
+Enjoy

-Lessons."
-Enjoy this honest and humorous training about treasuring
+this honest and humorous training about treasuring the lessons that

 2 hours (return to topic menu)